Trump and Kim raise summit hopes after days of brinkmanship - Journal du Cameroun

-Plans for a landmark summit with North Korea’s Kim Jong Un are moving “very nicely”, US President Donald Trump said Sunday, as the South’s leader said Kim told him the talks would be a historic opportunity to end decades of confrontation.
+North Korean leader Kim Jong Un is committed to “complete” denuclearisation of the Korean peninsula and to a landmark summit with US President Donald Trump, South Korea’s leader said Sunday, as Trump announced that plans for the meeting are moving along “very nicely”.

-The latest conciliatory declarations capped a turbulent few days of diplomatic brinkmanship on the Korean Peninsula that had sent tensions soaring.
+The latest conciliatory declarations capped a turbulent few days of diplomatic brinkmanship that had sent tensions soaring.

-Trump rattled the region on Thursday by cancelling a planned June 12 meeting with Kim in Singapore, citing “open hostility” from Pyongyang.
+Trump rattled a sabre on Thursday by cancelling the planned June 12 meeting with Kim in Singapore, citing “open hostility” from Pyongyang.

 But within 24 hours he reversed course, saying it could still go ahead after productive talks were held with North Korean officials.

-“It’s moving along very nicely,” Trump told reporters late Saturday when asked for an update.
+“It’s moving along very nicely,” Trump told reporters when asked for an update.
 “We’re looking at June 12 in Singapore.
 That hasn’t changed.”

 Pictures showed them shaking hands and embracing on the North Korean side of the Demilitarised Zone separating the two nations.